anna-berezovskaya/eTherapists/README.md

 the click-responce or scale the image, I used the most simple way to solve the problem of clickable areas.
 I've made another "map" picture, where every area has another color, and simply put it on the top of the body picture (which I merged from pieces provided).
-I'm retrieving the click coords, convert it to the colored bitmap coords (which resised together with the original image by the android system) and than detect the area of click.
+I'm retrieving the click coords, convert it to the colored bitmap coords (which resized together with the original image by the android system) and than detect the area of click.